 Our investigational neuromodulator product, DaxibotulinumtoxinA for Injection, is aiming to establish a new, premium, long-lasting neuromodulator category.

-DaxibotulinumtoxinA for Injection is an investigational agent that has not been approved by the FDA.
-Anticipated approval in 2020.
+DaxibotulinumtoxinA for Injection is an investigational agent that has not been approved by the FDA and is currently under regulatory review.

 The RHA® Collection

 The first and only designer hyaluronic acid fillers approved for dynamic wrinkles and folds.

 The platform built to streamline payment processing, subscriptions, and loyalty all in one system

 The RHA® collection of resilient hyaluronic acid (HA) fillers includes RHA® 2, RHA® 3 and RHA® 4.
 RHA® 2 and RHA® 3 are indicated for injection into the mid-to-deep dermis for the correction of moderate to severe dynamic facial wrinkles and folds, such as nasolabial folds; and RHA® 4 is indicated for injection in the deep dermis to superficial subcutaneous tissue for the correction of moderate to severe dynamic facial wrinkles and folds, such as nasolabial folds; in adults 22 or older.
 Read more

 Do not use in patients who have severe allergies, marked by a history of anaphylaxis or multiple severe allergies, or in patients with a history of allergies to gram-positive bacterial proteins or local anesthetics of the amide type, such as lidocaine.